 It has been in business since the late 1920s and is noted for a particular drink, also called an Orange Julius.
-The beverage is a mixture of ice, orange juice, sweetener, milk, powdered egg whites, and vanilla flavouring, similar to a morir soñando or orange Creamsicle.
+The beverage is a mixture of ice, orange juice, sweetener, milk, powdered egg whites, and vanilla flavoring, similar to a morir soñando or orange Creamsicle.

 What is the powder used in Orange Julius?

-But years later, and after lots of research, I’ve discovered that it was egg white powder mixed with dry milk and vanilla flavouring.
+But years later, and after lots of research, I’ve discovered that it was egg white powder mixed with dry milk and vanilla flavoring.
 That’s it!
 That’s the “secret ingredient”!
 But it’s not just the secret powder that makes it an Orange Julius – it’s also the directions on how to make it